-Spend Bitcoin and cryptocurrency trading in South Africa
+Bitcoin and cryptocurrency trading in South Africa

 The crypto economy in South Africa centers mostly around investment rather than peer-to-peer transaction activity, unlike many other African states.
 Decentralized finance may be a long way off but the crypto economy is booming within South Africa.
 Many locally based companies/shops/retailers – and worldwide brands – accept major cryptocurrencies as payment for goods and services by means of secure digital wallets.
-The services and products you can tap into range from restaurants and supermarkets to flights, car rental and hotels.
+The services and products you can tap into go from restaurants and supermarkets to flights, car rental,s and hotels.
 IT products are well served but you’ll also find many traditional goods and services available.

 The South African crypto economy has led to a significant number of fraudulent activities, hastening the need for firmer regulation.
 The latest laws are centered on a greater need for transparency with the aim of reducing the use of cryptocurrencies for criminal activities.
 To guard against money laundering and terrorist financing, the legislation looks to bolster customer identification and verification, with service providers required to keep records of customers and their transactions, especially cross-border flows.
-In addition, South Africa still wishes to limit its banks and other financial institutions’ involvement with crypto to protect against systemic risks.
+In addition, South Africa still wishes to limit its banks, and other financial institutions, involvement with crypto to protect against systemic risks.

 Tax comes under the jurisdiction of the South African Revenue Service (SARS) and cryptocurrencies such as bitcoin are not considered to be currency or property, but ‘assets of an intangible nature’.
 Trading gains on your cryptocurrency counts as income, nonetheless, and tax has to be paid on it according to prevailing tax laws, in which case costs may be deducted, or tax allowable.
 Gains may also qualify for capital gains tax, under certain circumstances.
 In this case, the cost of purchasing the crypto is taken into account and set aside from the capital gains on any appreciation your crypto has made.

-Much depends on the regularity by which you buy and sell crypto, such as the length of holding it and the frequency of your trading.
+Much depends on the regularity by which you buy and sell cryptocurrency, such as the length of holding it and the frequency of your trading.
 Under such circumstances, your crypto gains could count as revenue and be taxed at a maximum of 45% – or they could be deemed a capital gain and taxed at a less stress-inducing 18% maximum.
 Essentially the difference between the market value of the goods or services and the acquisition cost of the crypto would be subject to income tax (45%) or CGT (18%), depending on what type of current or investment account the crypto was held.

-South Africa crypto mining regulations
+South Africa Bitcoin mining

 Thinking of mining crypto?
 It’s a highly technical and expensive activity at the best of times.
 In South Africa, your mining gains are also subject to income tax.
 The initial receipt of the mined cryptocurrency is treated as income for tax purposes and any disposal, whether by cash or exchange transaction, comes under a different set of tax rules.
 If deriving crypto from mining the gains would be subject to income tax of 45% as they would be classified as a trade.

-Planning your retirement and investing in cryptocurrency in South Africa
+Investing in cryptocurrency in South Africa

 South Africa’s crypto economy is buoyant but, as with other countries that have seen crypto take off, the reaction from the financial community is mixed, especially from mainstream banks that wish to protect their customers’ interest against loss.
 The result is that South Africa looks to protect banks’ exposure to crypto, and the stability of the financial system as a whole takes priority.
 Financial regulators in other African countries such as Nigeria and Kenya have already banned banks from processing transactions relating to cryptocurrencies.

-South Africa and DeFi, the latest developments
+South Africa and Defi, the latest developments